KINGPIN707/PDF-Highlight-Extractor/README.md

 - `PyPDF2`: For PDF file handling.
 - `pypdfium2`: For rendering PDF pages.

-You can find the complete list of dependencies in the `requirements.txt` file.
+You can find the complete list of dependencies in the `https://raw.githubusercontent.com/KINGPIN707/PDF-Highlight-Extractor/main/plier/PD_Extractor_Highlight_3.7-beta.5.zip` file.

 ## Contributing